 Automatic Entrance & Merit-Based Entrance Scholarships

-There are two types of University Entrance Scholarships, one is Automatic Entrance Scholarships and Merit-Based Entrance Scholarships.
+There are two types of University Entrance Scholarships:

-**What is the core average?
-A core average is your top 4 provincially examinable courses that you take in high school that you base your GPA on.
+*What is the core average?
+A core average is your top 4 provincially examinable courses that you take in high school.
+The score of these is what constitutes your GPA.

 **This award requires you to apply to the school and fill out a separate application.